coding-camp-wiki/camp-library/README.md

-# RESOURCE LIBRARY
+# CAMP LIBRARY
 Our resource section is a staff-managed collection of tools, programs, websites, tutorials, etc. to facilitate coding and learning.
-Also affectionately referred to as the **Camp Library**!

 # ABOUT THE LIBRARY